Event Rules

 RULES COMMITTEE

 There will be a Rules Committee created at the beginning of the event.
-One rider, from each category, will be randomly drawn to be part of the rules committee.
+One rider, from each class, will be randomly drawn to be part of the rules committee.
 In the event of a complaint from a rider, the Rules Committee will meet and determine a verdict on the complaint.
 If the complaining rider is part of the Rules Committee, another rider will be randomly drawn to replace that particular member of the Rule Committee.

 Penalty Points